 Any course taken for this program must have a "letter" grade.

 Issues Related to "Post-Baccalaureate" Status:

-If you are a post-baccalaureate student and would like to discuss the possibility of completing MIC elective courses this summer, please contact Lauren Colley for an appointment.
+If you are a post-baccalaureate student and would like to discuss the possibility of completing MIC elective courses this summer, please contact Rebecca Mueller (Rebecca.Mueller@uky.edu) for an appointment.

 Advice for Completing MIC Graduate Electives:

-Students are strongly advised to complete all nine graduate elective credits during the summer PRIOR to Fall 2010 and the formal start of the MIC program.
-However, they are not required to do so.
-If you choose to take electives later in your program, you are advised to complete two elective courses during the summer prior, and one elective course during the fall term.
-If you choose, you may complete electives during the summer that follows student teaching (summer 2013).
-In such cases, students will be advised that their degrees and certification will not be completed until August 2013.
+Students are strongly advised to complete all nine graduate elective credits during the summer PRIOR to the fall and the formal start of the MIC program.
+However, students are not required to do so.
+If you choose to take electives later in your program, you are advised to complete two elective courses during the summer prior and one elective course during the fall term.
+If you choose, you may complete electives during the summer that follows student teaching.
+In such cases, students will be advised that their degrees and certification will not be completed until August.
 Late completion may affect your qualification for professional teaching jobs.
-Students are strongly advised to avoid taking elective courses during Spring 2013 when they are student teaching full time.
+Students are strongly advised to avoid taking elective courses during the Spring term when they are student teaching full time.

-If you have additional questions about MIC graduate electives, please contact Lauren Colley for an appointment.
+If you have additional questions about MIC graduate electives, please contact Rebecca Mueller (Rebecca.Mueller@uky.edu) for an appointment.